Credits & Thanks

 About the Redirect Module

-The Redirect module redirects visitors from old URLs to new URLs.
+The Drupal Redirect module redirects visitors from old URLs to new URLs.
 When you move a piece of content to another section of your site or inadvertently change the URL, this module can really help.

 The Redirect module creates 301 redirects which help your SEO by making sure that any URL that ranks in Google will still resolve when a visitor arrives.
 If you don’t install this module, you will have to regularly look for any URLs that have changed and fix them.